mitre/pickled-canary/README.md

 There are two included Ghidra scripts, both are available in Ghidra's script
 manager:

-> **Tip:** For both scripts, be sure your cursor is at a valid instruction
-> address in the binary you want to compile your pattern against

 1. `AssemblePattern` - Compiles a pattern for execution in the [Rust search tool](#rust-search-tool)
 2. `AssembleAndRunPattern` - Compiles a pattern and executes it within Ghidra, highlighting matches.
-   > **Tip:** These scripts can be copied/modified to behave differently (e.g. to
+   > **Tip:** These scripts can be copied/modified to behave differently (e.g.
-   > add bookmarks to each match rather than highlighting)
+   > to add bookmarks to each match rather than highlighting)

 ## Uninstall